SebastiaanDenHertog/BloodSugar/README.md

 stored on the watch for background synchronization; consider a trusted backend instead if that storage model is not acceptable for the intended release.

+## xDrip+ connection

+The xDrip+ integration reads glucose values from the local xDrip web service at `http://127.0.0.1:17580/sgv.json`.
+Select xDrip+ during monitor setup and choose Connect.
+No username or password is required.

 ## Memory efficiency

 - Glucose history is packed into a compact `ByteArray`.